dongdongbh/dongdongbh.github.io/_pages/cv.md

 + AVR-based multi-function smart vehicle　　　　　　　　　　　　　　　　　　　　　　　08/2012-11/2012

 ## Professional skills

 * Familiar with the principle of inertial navigation, integrated navigation algorithm and application, can be carry out aircraft attitude calculation and control algorithm design;
+* Familiar with Robot operating system(ROS) programming and application;
+* Master the C / C + +/Python language, familiar with Pytorch machine learning framework;
 * Master Matlab control system modeling and simulation capabilities;
-* Familiar with Robot operating system(ROS) programming and application;
 * Master the Linux system programming;
 * Familiar with GIT and Academic Writing;
-* Master the C / C + +/Python language, data structure, with good code preparation habits;
 * Master micro-controller programming and debugging capabilities, with 5 years of embedded system development experience.

 ## Language skills